February 2023: Traditional Medicine (Date and details TBD)

-This Group Learning program has been certified by The College of Family Physicians of Canada and the BC Chapter for up to 1 Mainpro+ credit.
+This Group Learning program has been certified by The College of Family Physicians of Canada and the BC Chapter for up to 1 Mainpro+ credit per hour.

 In the first session of the series, BCCFP’s Indigenous Physician Lead, Dr. Rebekah Eatmon, shared her experience as a family physician working with urban and rural Indigenous Peoples in BC.
 Members had the opportunity to discuss, listen, and ask questions about cultural safety and humility in an open and safe learning environment.